auri-the-jelly/SaveHaven/README.md

 Argparse

 Custom directory support

+#### Scrapped

+Steam support - Games are stored in different places for each game and games may not always use the prefix, and PCGamingWiki is not reliable enough for Linux games

+Wine EGS - Same issue as steam.

 ## For those poor souls who stumbled upon this project and want to contribute for god knows why